 Rich Historical Landscape

 Bourgogne-Franche-Comté unfolds like a tapestry woven from history, nature and human endeavour.
-This vast territory, resulting from the fusion of Burgundy and Franche-Comté in 2016, stretches across fertile plains, rolling hills and mountains, offering a feast for the senses and a glimpse into the heart of French culture.
+This large territory, resulting from the fusion of Burgundy and Franche-Comté in 2016, stretches across fertile plains, rolling hills and mountains, offering a feast for the senses and a glimpse into the heart of French culture.

 Vineyard Heritage of Burgundy